 Fodder scam case: Jharkhand HC grants bail to Lalu Prasad Yadav

-Jamshedpur, July 12: Jharkhand High Court on Friday granted bail to RJD leader Lalu Prasad Yadav in the fodder scam case relating to Deoghar treasury.
+Jamshedpur, July 12: Jharkhand High Court on Friday granted bail on two sureties of Rs 50, 000 to RJD leader Lalu Prasad Yadav in the fodder scam case relating to Deoghar treasury.

+The court of Justice Apresh Kumar Singh granted bail to him in a case related to fraudulent withdrawal of money from the Deoghar treasury.

 A special CBI court had sentenced Prasad and five others to three-and-a-half years prison term while sentencing another convict to seven years custody in the same case.